Cantharidin: Biosynthesis

+Biosynthesis utilizing farnesol as a key intermediate is further supported by experiments in which key genes whose transcripts are expected to participate in the biosynthesis pathway were interfered with by RNA interference methods.
+The mevalonate pathway (MVA pathway) is responsible for producing isoprenoids in many organisms, including farnesol.
+Interference with two genes that participate in the MVA pathway, methyl farnesoate epoxidase (EcMFE) and juvenile hormone epoxide hydrolase (EcJHEH) inhibited the biosynthesis of cantharidin in male blister beetles.

 History

 Aphrodisiac preparations

-Preparations made from blistering beetles have been used since ancient times as an aphrodisiac, possibly because their physical effects were perceived to mimic those of sexual arousal, and because they can cause prolonged erection or priapism in men.
-These preparations were known as cantharides, from the Greek word for “beetle.”
+Preparations made from blister beetles (particularly "Spanish fly") have been used since ancient times as an aphrodisiac, possibly because their physical effects were perceived to mimic those of sexual arousal, and because they can cause prolonged erection or priapism in men.
+These preparations were known as cantharides, from the Greek word for "beetle".

 Examples of such use found in historical sources include: